-- GOOD: If the pilot falls to ONE knee landing score as achieved. - BAD: If the pilot falls to TWO knees OR if any part of the power unit touches the ground (except a dangling throttle cable) during the landing process zero landing score.
+- GOOD: If the pilot falls to ONE knee landing score as achieved. - BAD: If the pilot falls to TWO knees zero landing score.

 In PL: The objective is for the pilot to make a good landing after which the aircraft comes to rest the right way up and without any damage.
 Zero landing score if the aircraft comes to rest off all its wheels or is structurally damaged in any way, although failure to restart the engine will not incur a penalty.